-There is a large selection of companies from where you can rent a boat in the Netherlands.
-Choosing the company that best serves your needs also depends on where you live, so it’s best to first start looking locally.
+There are many companies that you can rent a boat from in the Netherlands.
+Choosing the company that best serves your needs also depends on where you live, so it’s best to start looking locally first.

-If you prefer a more hands-on approach to finding and renting boats, go to your local tourist info point and they can certainly guide you further to finding the closest boat rentals in your area.
+If you prefer a more hands-on approach to finding and renting boats, go to your local tourist info point, and they can guide you further in finding the best boat rentals in your area.

 A romantic boat tour in Amsterdam

 There are plenty of differently-themed boat tours to book in Amsterdam.

 If you want something special, romantic and personal, then you can’t go wrong with Rocco and his romantic boat tour through Amsterdam.